opencog/opencog-debian/README.md

 3. Run `update-$REPO_NAME.sh`.
 This will create the orig source tarball and copy `debian/` into the source dir.

-4. Install needed packages for the build by `sudo apt-get build-dep packagename`.
+4. Install needed packages for the build by `sudo apt-get build-dep $PACKAGE_NAME`.
 Edit `debian/changelog`.

 5. In the source dir, run `$ dpkg-buildpackage -rfakeroot`